Excitebike: World Rally: Gameplay

-World Rally includes an online component, allowing players to play anonymously over the internet, or with friends in a similar fashion to Mario Kart Wii.
-Depending on which place they finish, they receive points.
-If the players get a certain number of points, a new bike design is unlocked.
-Much like the original title, Excitebike: World Rally has a level editor, allowing players to create tracks and share them over the internet.
+World Rally included an online component, where the players could play anonymously over the internet, or with friends in a similar fashion to Mario Kart Wii.
+Depending on which place they finished, they received points.
+If the players got a certain number of points, a new bike design was unlocked.
+Much like the original title, Excitebike: World Rally has a level editor, which allowed players to create tracks and share them over the internet.
 Unlike the original title, there is no option to race alone.